-The second number is what percent of your gross income every month which can be applied to housing costs and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, auto/boat loans, child support, etcetera.
+The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt.
+For purposes of this ratio, debt includes credit card payments, car loans, child support, and the like.

 Some example data:

 With a 29/41 (FHA) qualifying ratio

-Don't forget these ratios are just guidelines.
-We will be thrilled to help you pre-qualify to determine how large a mortgage loan you can afford.
+Don't forget these ratios are only guidelines.
+We'd be thrilled to help you pre-qualify to help you figure out how much you can afford.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.